CodersSquad-Classes/final-challenge-leclercmonchampion/Documentation/ARCHITECTURE.md

 This document will allow you to understand the developement and the decisions we made for this project, as well as the architecture of the project.

-<font color='greenyellow'> Project Architecture : </font>
+<font color='greenyellow'> Project Structure : </font>
 ----------------------

 We decided to split the project into several code files in order to have a better vision of the project in its entirety as well as to have a better organization.
-We put all the supporting scripts in the src folder and left main.c in the global folder.
-As well as images and documentation in the Documentation folder.
+We put all the images and documentation in the Documentation folder.

 ### <font color='aqua'> Scripts </font>
-- main.c : This script is the center of our program.
+- main.go : This script is the center of our program.
 It links the different scripts and functions together in order to have a functional program.
 It also defines the basic structures and parameters of our ghosts and our pacman.
-It also allows to edit the matrix that manages our map.
+It also allows to edit the matrix that manages our map. (threads are defined in it)
-- movement.c : Allows to manage the movements of the Pacman, to recover the keys typed by the user in order to transcribe them in the game to direct the character.
+- playerMovement.go : Allows to manage the movements of the Pacman, to recover the keys typed by the user in order to transcribe them in the game to direct the character.
-- ghost.c : Allows you to define the structure of ghosts.
-This also governs their random movement.
+- ghost.go : handles everything related to moving ghosts.
-- read.c : This script makes it possible to recover data from map.txt and transcribe them into a matrix which will then be used throughout the project.
+- read.go : This script makes it possible to recover data from map.txt and transcribe them into a matrix which will then be used throughout the project.
-- print.c : This script displays the map and the score of the game from the matrix.
+- print.go : This script displays the map, the score, the number of lives remaining of the game from the matrix.

 ### <font color='aqua'> Documentation </font>
 - img : Folder that groups the photos used.